 With the help of a team of real experts from three different Irish universities, within less than 18 months and half a million dollars from the Irish government and local investors, Neal had pulled off the impossible.
 He and his team, codenamed Intrepid, publicly announced the launch of Milcode, the world’s most secure secure telephone, promising that anyone using the phone for phone calls, faxes, and even data communications would be completely immune to eavesdropping from all the world’s spy agencies.
 Including the NSA and Echelon.

-Word spread like wildfire across the intelligence community.
+Word quickly got out.
 Some of the world’s leading encryption experts came to Ireland to see the phone.
-Foreign diplomats were begging for prototypes they could test to see if Neal's audacious claims were true.
+Foreign diplomats were begging for prototypes they could test to see if Neal’s audacious claims were true.
 British defense companies verified Neal’s claims and offered deals worth millions of dollars.
 And that would be just the start.
 Pretty soon almost everything in the world would use or depend on encryption, and Neal would be the first and best man for the job.

 Neal’s miracle dream had actually come true.
 He’d done it, in spite of all the odds and sceptics, he’d beaten them.
 Armed with all this new wealth, he could finally pursue his real dream.
 To bring his beloved Crock back from the ashes, reclaim his tiny kingdom, and live a life fit for any royalty.